top of page

 * * * *

 When Marc became aware again, he found himself lying upon twisted, drenched sheets.
-But to his relief, he could think freely again.
-The shackles of sickness had fallen from him.
-His fever had broken.
+To his relief, his fever had broken.
+The shackles of sickness had fallen, and he could think freely.

-The bedroom clock illuminated 3:30 in the afternoon.
-It was Friday, and the school day had already ended.
-His remaining students had presented their senior projects to a substitute who could not have appreciated their work.
+The bedroom clock illuminated 3:30 in the afternoon, which meant the last day of school for the week had already ended.
+His remaining students had presented their senior projects to a substitute who couldn’t have appreciated their work.

 Marc poured chicken soup into a bowl, microwaved it, and then drank the hot fluid.
-He realized he’d nearly forgotten what it was like to be well.
-How enjoyable it was to reach and bend and walk about freely again.
-His wife never believed him when he said he always felt the strongest after overcoming a flu, as if he had been given a new body.
+He’d nearly forgotten what it was like to be well, how enjoyable it was to reach, bend, and walk about freely again.
+His wife never believed him when he said he felt strong after overcoming the flu as if he had been given a new body.

 Two glassfuls of water completed his return to full energy.

-The sun called him outside to where there were no deadlines, vague academic policies, or managerial lecturing.
-Marc’s wife was in Las Vegas helping her mother for the past week, so there was no one at home to keep him indoors.
+The sun called him outside, where there were no deadlines, vague academic policies, or managerial lecturing.
+Marc’s wife had been in Las Vegas helping her mother for the past week, so no one was at home to keep him indoors.

 The dusty path snaked downward between prickly pear and tarweed.
 The walk was more invigorating than hobbling between student desks under stale air conditioning.

 Anyone with better judgment would not have ventured out so soon after feeling ill.
-His wife would not have approved.
-Yet, there he was in the canyon, and what would a few yards off the trail matter to him?
+Yet, there he was.
+What would veering a few yards off the trail matter to him?
 He should show his appreciation for his restored health by helping the poor creature.

-Despite all the advice he had ever received against approaching wounded animals, he left the trail and pushed through the brush.
-He soon came upon a clearing, and on its far side under more brush lay a black Labrador.
+Despite all the advice he had ever received against approaching wounded animals, he left the trail and pushed through the brush until he came upon a clearing.
+On its far side lay a black Labrador.
 The dog quieted when it saw Marc.

 Marc’s vision blurred, and he began to feel dizzy.
-He closed his eyes and bent down with his hands braced on his knees until the nausea passed.
+He closed his eyes and bent down with his hands braced on his knees, looking down at the ground until the nausea passed.

 “Hey, fella!”
 His nice-doggy voice only made him cough.
 “Why the fuss?”